blocknotes/activeadmin_select_many/README.md

 # ActiveAdmin Select Many [![Gem Version](https://badge.fury.io/rb/activeadmin_select_many.svg)](https://badge.fury.io/rb/activeadmin_select_many)

-An Active Admin plugin which improves one-to-many and many-to-many associations selection (jQuery required).
+An Active Admin plugin which improves one-to-many / many-to-many / many-to-one associations selection using 2 new inputs: **select_many** and **select_one** (jQuery required)

-Features:
+Features for *select_many*:
 - search box
 - available items on the left, selected items on the right
 - local/remote collections
 - double click to add/remove items
 - sortable (with up/down buttons)

-- no dependecies other than jQuery
+Features for *select_one*:
+- search box
+- selected items on the right
+- remote collections
+- counter of items found
+- can be used as filter

 ![screenshot](screenshot.png)